Challenge

 Key Capabilities

-- Next-shipment-only product additions that let customers add items to their upcoming delivery without altering their ongoing subscription, with automatic removal after the shipment processes.
+- Next-shipment-only product additions.
+Customers can add items to their upcoming delivery without altering their ongoing subscription, and those items are removed automatically after the shipment processes.

-- Accurate revenue separation between recurring subscription revenue and one-time addition revenue, ensuring business analytics correctly reflect each revenue stream.
+- Accurate revenue separation.
+Recurring subscription revenue and one-time addition revenue are tracked separately, so business analytics correctly reflect each revenue stream.

-- Subscription integrity protection that prevents customers from accidentally removing all recurring items, ensuring subscriptions always maintain at least one recurring product.
+- Subscription integrity protection.
+Customers are prevented from accidentally removing all recurring items, so every subscription always maintains at least one recurring product.

-- Targeted promotions through custom coupon support that allows marketing campaigns specifically for next-shipment additions.
+- Targeted promotions.
+Custom coupon support enables marketing campaigns aimed specifically at next-shipment additions.

 Results